GLOBAL MARKETS-Stocks mixed, dollar slips on weak U.S. data

 The dollar fell against the yen, while the U.S. dollar index was down 0.5 percent at 81.985, and the euro was up 0.7 percent at $1.2595.

-* Avista corp. reports financial results for fourth quarter and fiscal year 2016, and initiates 2017 earnings guidance

-* Government Properties Income Trust announces fourth quarter and year end 2016 results
+* First Majestic announces financial results for q4 and year end 2016